SeisComP/seiscomp/doc/base/api-python.rst

       copied but managed by this instance.
 Any change to the passed object will also change the child.

+   .. py:method:: add(catalog)

+      :param catalog: Object of type :ref:`Catalog <api-python-datamodel-catalog>`
+      :rtype: A Boolean value indicating success with True, False otherwise.

+      Adds a Catalog object to EventParameters.
+The object is not copied but managed by this instance.
+Any change to the passed object will also change the child.

    .. py:method:: add(event)

       :param event: Object of type :ref:`Event <api-python-datamodel-event>`